 Fungi, overall, generate a broader variety of extracellular enzymes compared to bacteria (Kirk & Farrell 1987).
 Terrestrial fungi, especially basidiomycetes, possess significant enzymatic abilities, allowing them to break down tough organic matter, including wood (Kirk & Farrell 1987).
-Even truly aquatic species produce a wide range of enzymes including pectinases, hemicellulases, cellulases, and chitinases (Zemek et al. 1985; Suberkropp ,1992 ; Abdel-Raheem & Shearer 2002).
+Even truly aquatic species produce a wide range of enzymes including pectinases, hemicellulases, cellulases, and chitinases (Zemek et al. 1985; Suberkropp ,1992 ; Abdel-Raheem & Shearer, 2002).
 Some species even produce lignin-degrading enzymes (Bucher et al. 2004).

-Cellulolytic and xylanolytic (hemicellulolytic) enzymes have also been detected in bacteria; also see (Robb et al. Tanaka 1993; Sala & Güde 2004).
+Cellulolytic and xylanolytic (hemicellulolytic) enzymes have also been detected in bacteria; also see (Robb et al. Tanaka 1993; Sala & Güde, 2004).
 Bacteria, and especially actinomycetes, have also been implicated in some cases of lignin degradation, whether as primary actors of the process (Benner et al. 1984) or via the mineralization of intermediates released by fungal activity (Rüttimann et al. 1991).
 However, it is generally accepted that bacteria mainly decompose polysaccharides and polymeric material after fungi have already acted on the more complex, lignified compounds.
-The degradation of litter from plant material is a process dependent on the combinatorial action of many different organisms (Slater & Lovatt 1984).
+The degradation of litter from plant material is a process dependent on the combinatorial action of many different organisms (Slater & Lovatt, 1984).
 That said, it is popularly considered that bacteria degrade polysaccharides and polymeric compounds after the fungi have already broken down the more complex, lignified materials.
-Complete turnover of plant litter depends on simultaneous activities of different microorganisms (Slater & Lovatt 1984).
+Complete turnover of plant litter depends on simultaneous activities of different microorganisms (Slater & Lovatt ,1984).
 In aquatic ecosystems, fungi and bacteria are type of microorganisms which possess unique extracellular enzyme systems, cooperate in the decomposition and mineralization of plant materials.
-Since both follow similar decompositional roles and are in close physical proximity, it is highly probable that interactions between bacteria and fungi will take place.
+Since both follow similar decomposition roles and are in close physical proximity, it is highly probable that interactions between bacteria and fungi will take place.
 Besides its well-studied competitive nature, these interactions can also be synergistic, if one group benefits from the intermediate decomposition products generated by the other after all, if A and B both feed on C, then one might find it more attractive to waste a space in the pod than to wait to come out of the dish.
-In land ecosystems, some antagonistic interactions are well documented, such as bacteria producing fungicides or certain chitinolytic enzymes (Lloyd & Lockwood 1966) and the release of antibiotics by fungi (Drews , 2000).
+In land ecosystems, some antagonistic interactions are well documented, such as bacteria producing fungicides or certain chitinolytic enzymes (Lloyd & Lockwood, 1966) and the release of antibiotics by fungi (Drews , 2000).
 Additionally, combined effects, such as those observed in the rhizosphere, also occur.

 Fungi are key living organism in the process of soil decomposition, where they Decompose intricate organic materials that are often resistant to degradation by other microorganisms.
-Fungi, particularly saprophytic fungi like Trichoderma, Aspergillus, and Phanerochaete chrysosporium, play a essential role in decomposing cellulose, lignin, and other recalcitrant compounds found in plant material.
+Fungi, particularly saprophytic fungi like Trichoderma, Aspergillus, and Phanerochaete chrysosporium, play an essential role in decomposing cellulose, lignin, and other recalcitrant compounds found in plant material.
 Through the secretion of powerful enzymes such as cellulases and ligninases, fungi can degrade the tough, fibrous components of plant cell walls, transforming them into more basic forms of carbon that are accessible to plants and other organisms in soil.

 Beyond their property in breaking down plant matter, fungi also contribute to the development of humus, a vital element of soil biomass that, improves soil composition , water holding and nutrient cycling.
 Fungal decomposition is especially important in forest ecosystems and wooded soils, where they are the primary agents responsible for decomposing woody material.
 In addition, fungi often work in conjunction with bacteria, creating intricate microbial populations that stimulate the efficient Nutrient cycling in the soil.
 Through their decomposition activities, fungi play an indispensable role in maintaining soil health, fertility, and overall ecosystem sustainability.